erasmus-without-paper/ewp-specs-sec-cliauth-httpsig/README.md

 already been used.
 You will need to store the set of nonces which have been used.
 Thanks to the `Date` header (or `Original-Date` header), you don't have to store the nonces which have been used earlier than 5 minutes ago.

+### Verify `X-Request-Id`

+Even if you don't verify the nonce in the previous step, it is still RECOMMENDED to verify the format of the `X-Request-Id` header.
+It SHOULD be an an UUID formatted in a canonical form, e.g. `dc05b425-4e86-4106-8dde-1257fccf53e5`.
+If it's not, then you SHOULD respond with HTTP 400 error response.

+If you're wondering why we are recommending this, then it's because we want to force clients to use proper values in their `X-Request-Id` header.
+We expect that most servers won't be verifying nonces at this time, and without this recommendation, some clients might be tempted to include "dummy" values in their `X-Request-Id` header, and no servers would notice that.
+We want the network to collectively prevent that.

 ### Verify the signature